mcreutz/playground/systems_eng/containers/kubernetes_/overview.md

 ## Deployment (deploy)
 - An abstraction layer on top of a Pod, managing the the underlying Pods in terms of configuration and replicas
 - In practice, you create Deployments, not Pods
-- Can only replicate stateless pods (eg. no databases)
+- With deployments, you can only replicate stateless pods (eg. no databases), because parallel accesses to the same database would result in data corruption.
+See StatefulSet.
+- In practice, databases are often hosted outside of Kubernetes

 ## StatefulSet (sts)
 - Deployment for stateful Pods (eg. databases)